tarunbatra/tarunbatra.github.io/source/_posts/Restore-deleted-MongoDB-documents-using-Oplog.md

 ---
 <sup>Source: [Dilbert][dilbert-url]</sup>

-Recently I found myself in a team trying to restore corrupted data.
-A query gone wrong had erased valuable data and it needed to be restored.
-I'm writing this blog to jot down my learnings from that incident for my future self and others.
+Recently I found myself trying to restore corrupted data to it's original form.
+A query gone wrong had erased valuable data from a MongoDB collection and it needed to be restored.
+This blog is a means to note my learnings from that incident for my future self and others.

 #### Oplog is amazing